-Key takeaways - Most global respondents (37%) described their data state as Integrated - 25% of US firms placed themselves in the Autonomous stage versus a global average of 13% - 50% of Benelux organizations placed themselves in the Traditional stage versus a global average of 30% - 42% of Manufacturers and 43% of CPG/Retail industries placed themselves in either the Automated or Autonomous bucket.
-They were the only industries to place above the global average of 34% There were variations in the data by region and by sector.
+Real time finance data is shared via self-service across the organization Key takeaways - · Most global respondents (37%) described their data state as Integrated - 25% of US firms placed themselves in the Autonomous stage versus a global average of 13% - 50% of Benelux organizations placed themselves in the Traditional stage versus a global average of 30% - · 42% of Manufacturers and 43% of CPG/Retail industries placed themselves in either the Automated or Autonomous bucket.
+They were the only industries to place above the global average of 34% Observations Most global respondents (37%) described their Data inputs & quality state as Integrated, meaning they have established data flows connected to Finance data hubs via APIs and implemented embedded data management capabilities.
+Data inputs and quality had the highest percentage of respondents at the Autonomous state with 13% stating they have access to real-time finance data that is shared via self-service across the organization.
+There were variations in the data by region and by sector.
 For example, 25% of US respondents self-identified at the Autonomous stage, compared to a global average of 13%.
 Contrastingly, 50% of Benelux respondents placed themselves at the Traditional stage - defined by mostly siloed source systems and data flows, with heavy use of End User Computing tools - compared to a lower global average of 30%.
 Process Controls, Accounting and Close